grisxa/django_celery/README.md

 ## Using
 To create or update the task use the admin app http://127.0.0.1/admin/

+Login: admin, password: admin

-New tasks can be started with respective button.
+New tasks can be started with the respective button.
 Pending tasks are refreshing each 10 seconds until coming to the Ready state.